- Shipping zones make the shipping process faster for both the courier company and the customer

 Offering free shipping is another strategy eCommerce businesses use to increase customer volume.
 Different strategies like adding the shipping cost to the product price, offering free shipping when they spend a certain amount, free shipping for products of a certain weight, and offering free shipping to the nearest zone can hold the interest of the customer.

-Figure Out Zoning to Ship Better
+Figure Out Zoning to Ship Better with Easyship

-Shipping zones allow couriers such as USPS, UPS and FedEx to map and assign numbers to geographic locations around the world or within large countries.
+Shipping zones allow couriers such as USPS, UPS, and FedEx to map and assign numbers to geographic locations around the world or within large countries.
 This helps them with identification and ease of reference with packages.
 International shipping requires a lot of work and is confusing as the package has to travel a longer distance and requires more time.

 Understanding these shipping zones is very important for eCommerce businesses as they can cut their shipping cost a lot and save time.
 You can then offer customers cheaper shipping rates and faster shipping.
 You can even offer free shipping for certain zones.